WillemSleegers/tidystats-v0.3/README.md

 Besides enabling you to create an organized data file of statistical results, the `tidystats` package also contains functions to help you report statistics in APA style using [R Markdown](http://rmarkdown.rstudio.com).
 Additionally, development has started on a Shiny app and a Google Docs plugin that uses a tidystats data file to report statistics.

-Please see below for instructions on how to install and use this package. **Do note that the package is currently in development and may contain bugs.** If you find any, please let me know by creating an issue here on Github.
+Please see below for instructions on how to install and use this package. **Do note that the package is currently in development and may contain bugs.** If you find any, please let me know by creating an issue here on Github (it's really easy to do!).

 ### Installation